asyncapi/generator/docs/generator_template.md

 </Remember>

-## Steps followed to create a template
+## Overview of steps you follow to create a template

 1. Create a new directory for your template named **python-mqtt-client-template**.
 2. Install the AsyncAPI CLI using the command `npm install -g @asyncapi/cli`.
 3. Create a new folder **test/fixtures** with a file named `asyncapi.yml` in your fixtures directory.
 This file is used to define the **structure** of your template.
 4. Create a new file named `package.json` in your template directory.
 This file is used to define the **dependencies** for your template.
 5. Create a new file named `index.js` in your **template** directory.
 This file is used to define the **logic** for your template.
-6. Create a new directory named `partials` in your template directory.
-This directory is used to store the **partial HTML** files that are used to create the final documentation.
-7. Create a new directory named `assets` in your template directory.
-This directory is used to **store the CSS and JavaScript files that are used to style the final documentation or website**.
+6. Create a `test.py` file to validate the logic of your application.

 Lets break it down: